ParAlg/gbbs/benchmark.md

   nav: "benchmarks"
 ---

-This page gives detailed benchmark specifications for the problems considered in our paper.
+This page gives benchmark specifications for the problems considered in our paper.

 We include all relevant problem-specific details needed to reproduce our results, e.g., the source used for single-source problems, as well as the expected output for the problems on each of our input graphs.
 Note that problems such as MIS/Maximal Matching have many valid outputs.

 The specifications can be accessed either using the navbar on the left, or by clicking one of the links below:

 * [Breadth-First Search](/benchmarks/bfs)
 * [Integral-Weight SSSP](/benchmarks/integral-sssp/)